tendermint/tendermint/docs/introduction.rst

 The `Cosmos Network <http://cosmos.network>`__ is designed to use this Proof-of-Stake mechanism across an array of cryptocurrencies implemented as ABCI applications.

-The following diagram is Tendermint in a (technical) nutshell
+The following diagram is Tendermint in a (technical) nutshell. `See here for high resolution version <https://github.com/mobfoundry/hackatom/blob/master/tminfo.pdf>`__.

 .. figure:: images/tm-transaction-flow.png